refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 />
 ```

-`resourceNameOrRouteName` prop is deprecated in favor of `resource` prop.
-You can pass the resource name or identifier. (`route` is also accepted for legacy router users)
+The `resourceNameOrRouteName` prop has been deprecated in favor of the `resource` prop.
+You can pass the resource name or identifier to it instead. `route` is also accepted for legacy router users.

 ```diff
 <CreateButton